FalkensMaze1983/ultimate_addon/README.md

 ### Prerequisites
 Make sure you have the following ready:

-- Arcade console running firmware **2.0.0** or later
+- Arcade console running firmware **3.0.11** or later
   - Please follow the official OTA upgrade procedure from the user manual to update your firmware to a compatible version
 - A USB drive with enough storage to hold your files
-  - Please make sure the drive is formatted in FAT(FAT32) file system
+  - Please make sure the drive is formatted in FAT(FAT32, exFAT) file system
 - Linux users:
   - Files to be packed into the image (look under "AddOn_Warpspeed" directory)
     - Emulator .so file (LibRetro API emulator core is recommended, *Note: emulator must be compatible with LibRetro APIs*)